definitely246/gatt/README.md

 ## Example Templates

-Out of the box the parser uses [blueimp-tmpl](https://github.com/blueimp/JavaScript-Templates).
+Out of the box the parser uses [Embedded Javascript Templating](http://ejs.co/) for parsing templates.
 You can override this if you want to use some other parser.
-Here is some example syntax available from blueimp-tmpl.
+Here is some example syntax.
 If you put this in your files you should see your content update when the file is built.

 ```
 // inside of template/{bar[]}.txt
-this instance of bar = {%= $.$bar %}
+this instance of bar = <%= $.$bar %>
-this key for bar {%= $.$ %}
+this key for bar <%= $.$ %>
 ```

 You can nest arrays of arrays as well, for example: